Ben Aldridge, trumpet

 Marnie Wrighter, concert manager

 Marnie Wrighter joined the Binghamton University Music Department staff in August 2005.
 She has a bachelor of business administration degree with a dual major in marketing and management from St. Bonaventure University.
 During her time at St. Bonaventure, she spent a semester abroad at Ealing College in London, England.
 Upon graduation, she became the sales coordinator for Hilton Hotel's Waldorf-Astoria in New York City.
 She was then promoted to the Rye Town Hilton as the director of the conference center where she won the prestigious Conference Center Market Sales Excellence Award from Hilton Hotels Corporation.
 In 1997, she moved back to her hometown of Endicott, N.Y., and accepted the position as the director of marketing at Ridley-Lowell Business & Technical Institute.
 In 2004, she was published in Manchester's "Who's Who Among Executive and Professional Women".
-From 2007-2009, she was the chair of the Ways and Means Committee for the Tioga Hills PTA and from 2009-2011, she was the chair of the PARP reading program.
-From 2007-2011, she was the chair of the Cultural Arts Committee where she also served as the stage manager, director and producer for the musical "Secret Garden - Spring Edition" with 70 participating students from the Tioga Hills Elementary School.
-This year she will serve as president of the Tioga Hills PTA.
+From 2007-2009, she was the chair of the Ways and Means Committee for the Tioga Hills PTA and from 2009-2012, she was the chair of the PARP reading program.
+From 2007-2013, she was the chair of the Cultural Arts Committee where she also served as the stage manager for the musical "Secret Garden - Spring Edition" and produced "Musicville the Musical" with 70 participating students from the Tioga Hills Elementary School.
+She served as president of the Tioga Hills PTA in 2011 - 2012 and in the Spring of 2013, she received the Vestal District Council award for her dedication and commitment to serving the Vestal students, staff and parents of the Vestal Schools Community.
 She is honored to work with the exceptional staff and faculty in the Music Department at Binghamton University.